diawyc/myawscli/cloudformation/cloudformation-stack.md

 # Cloudformation
-## create stack with parameter in all regions
+## create stack with parameter in all regions from a local template
 ```
 stackname=macieautotag2ways
 regions=($(aws ec2 describe-regions --query 'Regions[*].RegionName' --output text))